 Nonstop flights to Crested Butte and flying into Gunnison, Colorado: This extreme terrain can be found in abundance just a short, nonstop flight away from Dallas, Houston or Denver to the “Last Great Colorado Ski Town” better known as Crested Butte.

-Just 30 miles north of Gunnison-Crested Butte Regional Airport–literally at the end of Colorado Highway 135–sits the charming mountain town of Crested Butte, nestled in the shadow of its namesake mountain.
+Just 30 miles north of Gunnison-Crested Butte Regional Airport – literally at the end of Colorado Highway 135 – sits the charming mountain town of Crested Butte, nestled in the shadow of its namesake mountain.
 Three miles up the road, Crested Butte Mountain Resort offers up a winter wonderland as well as an opportunity to escape, unplug and refresh on the steeps and in the trees.

 The icing on the cake: our towns.
 With towering Crested Butte Mountain as a dramatic backdrop, the main drag of Elk Avenue is a pedestrian’s paradise, replete with a speed limit of 15 mph.
-Between the lamplight and snow glow, downtown Crested Butte shines like a diamond at night in winter, frequented by residents and visitors alike looking for anything from hand-roasted coffee to locally distilled rum to epic pizza to local craft brew with live music.
+Between the lamplight and snow glow, downtown Crested Butte shines like a diamond at night in winter, frequented by residents and visitors alike looking for dining options ranging from hand-roasted coffee to locally distilled rum to epic pizza to local craft brew with live music.